 We have several collection boxes located around the community for donations of used eye glasses and hearing aids.
 We also have donation boxes at our various community activities throughout the year including Summerfest, garage sale days and broom sales.
 The eye glasses and hearing aids which are collected get sent to a centralized processing center owned by the Lions International Foundation.
 The glasses and hearing aids are refurbished and reused for the less fortunate.

 Community Involvement Activities

 Every year, our Club sponsors, coordinates or participates in numerous community involvement activities around the area.
-Activities, dates and times can be found on the calender of events page.
-Here are just some of the few annual events which take place each year.
+Activities, dates and times can be found on the calendar of events page.
+Here are just some of the annual events which take place each year.